bramu/help.trusender.github.io/_articles/mobile-push-notification-integration-guide.md

 ## 4. Tracking push "opens" with Vero

-When a push notification is sent to a user's device, they can elect to open or interact with the notification.
-In doing so, your application will run a "handle message" method to acknowledge and deal with the notification.
+When a push notification is sent to a user's device, your application must handle the incoming push notification.
+As part of the configuration of your Delivery Provider as outlined in Section 2 above, you will have implemented code to handle incoming notifications.

-As part of handling the notification, we recommend tracking the engagement by making a request to Vero's API.
-We have built a simple API endpoint that makes it possible for you to readily track this data.

-### Tracking the engagement in Vero

-In order to track the user's open of a push notification, you need to call Vero's API when handling push notifications that are received.
-As part of your application device callback, you need to extract the `message_data` property provided by Vero and call our API.
+If a user elects to open or interact with your notification, you can track this engagement using Vero's API as part of handling this interaction.
+To do this, as part of your application's device callback, you need to extract the `message_data` property provided by Vero and make a request to our API.

 We've included examples of how to do this on both iOS and Android below.
+Note that these are just simple examples and should be used as a guide alongside your own application code.

 #### iOS example